InES-HPMM/ZYNQ_USplus_secure_boot_reference_design/crypto-api/readme.md

-# Crypto API

-Short description crypto api.

-# Crypto API Implementation
+# Linux Crypto API Implementation

 This section describes how to implement an application, which uses the Linux Crypto API.